Apply and be approved.

 A co-sponsor must submit an application and a certification as to its status as a minority and/or women-owned business.

 Trust counsel are selected by the sponsor and must provide opinions acceptable to Ginnie Mae and upon which Ginnie Mae may rely; and comply with Ginnie Mae's policies regarding participation by minority and/or women-owned law firms.

 Accountants are selected by the sponsor and must provide agreed-upon procedures letters acceptable to Ginnie Mae and upon which Ginnie Mae may rely; and comply with Ginnie Mae's policies regarding participation by minority and/or women-owned businesses.

-For additional information on participating in the Ginnie Mae Multiclass Securities Program, please review the Ginnie Mae Multiclass Securities Guide or contact the Office of Capital Markets at 202-401-8970.
+For additional information on participating in the Ginnie Mae Multiclass Securities Program, please review the Ginnie Mae Multiclass Securities Guide and fill out the Multiclass Securities Program Participant Certification and Agreement Form or contact the Office of Capital Markets at 202-401-8970.